Luxbane/FrameMeld/README.md

 RIFE video frame interpolation with NVENC encoding (AV1 / HEVC / H.264), wrapped in a simple desktop GUI.

-FrameForge exists because [Flowframes](https://github.com/n00mkrad/flowframes) doesn't expose a fast, hardware-accelerated AV1 encode path out of the box.
 FrameForge reuses Flowframes' RIFE CUDA implementation for interpolation, then encodes the result straight to AV1/HEVC/H.264 using NVIDIA NVENC via FFmpeg — no manual frame extraction, no juggling separate tools.

 > **Nvidia GPU required.** Interpolation currently runs on RIFE CUDA, and encoding uses NVENC — both are Nvidia-only.
 AMD/Intel support (via RIFE-NCNN + AMF/QSV) is on the roadmap.